Toyota Tercel: Fifth generation (L50; 1994)

 The interior design pushed the dash further away, but brought the switches closer.
 This same dashboard (left sided version) was shared with the Toyota Starlet and Toyota Paseo of the time.
 The all-new DOHC 1.5 L inline-four engine provides 93 hp and 100 lbft of torque, offering a 13 percent power increase over the previous generation as well as a 15 percent increase in fuel economy.
 The new 5E-FE engine gets 45 mpgus on the highway with a five-speed manual transmission, making it the most fuel-efficient four-cylinder car of its time in the United States.
 As Toyota's entry-level car, the Tercel was also available with the smaller, 1.3-litre, 4E-FE and 2E petrol four-cylinder, and the Toyota 1N-T engine; a 1,453 cc inline-four turbocharged diesel engine which provided 67 PS at 4,200 rpm and 14 kgm of torque at 2,600 rpm.

 For 1997, all North American market Tercels were available only in the CE trim level and incorporated many of the standard and optional items from previous base and DX models.
 All Tercels came standard with a new 13-inch wheel and tire combination.

 Inside, the Tercel's dashboard was revised with rotary ventilation controls.
 All Toyota models had revised seat fabric and door panels.
 The RedHawk and WhiteHawk editions were introduced in addition to the BlackHawk trim already offered, which came standard with air conditioning, 185/60R14 tires on custom wheels, a rear spoiler with integrated brake light, and hawk symbols to identify the special model.

 Facelift

 For 1998, the Tercel's styling was updated, highlighted by multi-reflector headlights, a revised grille and front fascia design and clear lens turn signal lights for the front and rear.
-The facelift occurred in December 1997 for the Japanese market, and covered all three lines (Tercel, Corsa, Corolla II).
+The facelift occurred in December 1997 for the Japanese market, and covered all two deritative models (Corsa, and Corolla II).

 The Tercel's rear styling was also enhanced with redesigned composite tail lights and updated bumper molding.
 The new molding extended across the entire length of the rear bumper.

-Production of the Tercel for the American market ended in 1998 as the model was superseded by the Echo.
+Production of the Tercel for the American market ended in 1998 as the model was superseded by the Echo (also as the Platz in Japan).
 Production for Japan, Canada and some other countries continued through 1999.
 Taiwanese production continued until 2003.